15. Fine-tuning before the actual launch

 In close collaboration with the pilot users, Vimmera AI collects structured feedback from daily use.
 Questions, problems, misunderstandings, and suggestions for improvement are systematically recorded and evaluated.

-Based on this, targeted adjustments are made.
-These include, for example, corrections and additions to the knowledge base, sharpening of links, optimization of semantic search, adjustment of rules, security mechanisms or user interfaces, as well as closing professional gaps.
+On this basis, targeted adjustments are made.
+These include, for example, corrections and additions to the knowledge base, sharpening connections, optimizing semantic search, adjusting rules, security mechanisms, or user interfaces, as well as closing subject-matter gaps.

-Undesired or unclear answers from the AI are also analyzed and resolved, so that the system becomes stable, consistent, and professionally sound before it is used on a larger scale.
+Undesired or unclear AI responses are also analyzed and corrected so that the system becomes stable, consistent, and professionally sound before it is used on a larger scale.

 Why this step is so important

-This phase ensures that the AI not only works technically, but is truly reliable, understandable, and helpful in everyday life – tailored to your organization, your language, and your processes.
+This phase ensures that the AI not only functions technically, but is also truly reliable, understandable, and helpful in everyday use, aligned with your organization, your language, and your processes.

 You do not go live with a “beta version,” but with a solution that has been tested and optimized in practice.
-Your employees experience an AI that is already tailored to real working methods, typical questions, and real use cases.
+Your employees experience an AI that is already aligned with real working methods, typical questions, and genuine use cases.

-This increases acceptance, reduces frustration, and creates trust in the system from the very beginning.
+This increases acceptance, reduces frustration, and creates trust in the system right from the start.